 How to serve:

-- Top with fresh cilantro or green onion
+- Top these paleo stuffed peppers with fresh cilantro or chopped green onion.

 Yes!
 Besides being Whole30 compliant this is also a paleo stuffed peppers recipe.
 It's also gluten free and dairy free.